AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to NMOS APIs.

-If the EST Server returns a HTTP 202 or HTTP 503 response, the request was successful, but the certificate has not been processed yet.
+If the EST Server returns a HTTP 202, the request was accepted, but the certificate has not been processed yet.
 The response SHOULD include a `Retry-After` header and the EST Client MUST not attempt re-sending the request before the defined time has expired.
-The EST Client SHOULD attempt resending the request 5 times before aborting the certificate request and attempting with an a alternative EST Server.
+The EST Client SHOULD attempt resending the request an appropriate number times before aborting the certificate request and attempting with an a alternative EST Server.
 [RFC 7030 Section 4.2.3](https://tools.ietf.org/html/rfc7030#section-4.2.3)

 If the EST Server returns any other HTTP response, the request has been unsuccessful, this could be caused by a malformed request, server side error or the EST Client not being authorised.
 The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD implement an exponential backoff algorithm, with a staring period of 1 second before retrying.